riyasoganii/ETT---Emotion-to-Typography/README.md

 ! python typographyGenerator.py

+The typography will appear in a new window titled 'Typography'.

 NOTE: the fer2013.csv dataset must be installed.
 NOTE: When entering user text, input one word at a time.
 End the sentence with a fullstop